johnkou97/johnkou97.github.io/_projects/astronomical.md

     Hertzsprung-Russell diagrams (log-log plots of the luminosity as a function of the effective temperature) for the 1 solar mass star (left) and the 2 solar mass star (right) showing the evolution of the stars from the protostar phase to the white dwarf phase.
 As above, the different evolutionary stages of the star are plotted with different colors.
 The color of the points shows their age.
 </div>

+Finally, we can study the gradients of the stars as a function of the radius of the star.
+The gradients are important because they determine the energy transport mechanism in the star.
+When the adiabatic gradient is larger than the radiative gradient, the star is convective.
+The gradients of the 1 solar mass star and the 2 solar mass star for the pre-main sequence phase and the main sequence phase are shown below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/courses/astronomical/gradients_1.0.png" title="Gradients for the 1 solar mass star" class="img-fluid rounded z-depth-1" %}